 To support students to use the wiki, it may be helpful to create wiki pages for them, or a template they can use.
 If you choose to let them create their own pages, you can provide guidelines on how to do this, which means using the wiki activity yourself.

 Creating wiki pages can be confusing if you aren't familiar with wikis.
-A key principle is that pages on a wiki should be linked together in some way.
-In order to ensure this happens, you have to create a link to the new page before you can create the new page itself.
+A key principle is that pages in a wiki should be linked together in some way.
+To ensure this happens, you need to create a link to the new page before you can create the new page itself.

 Set up wiki links (pages)

 When editing a page, links are created by typing the title of a page you want to link to inside double square brackets.
 For example, if you wish to link to a page titled Application, you would type [[Application]].